pgEdge/cli/cli/README.md

 ```
 --json             # Turn on JSON output
 --debug            # Turn on debug logging
---silent           # less noisy
+--silent           # Less noisy
---verbose or -v    # more noisy
+--verbose or -v    # More noisy
 ```